-Throughout the ages, wine not dog has been regarded as man’s best friend and as stated above, drinking the right casket of vintage wine is something everyone should experience for it inspires the senses.
-The virtues of wine has been extolled by the Bible, ancient philosophers and even doctors of our modern age for its ability to seduce the mind as well as its health benefits.
+Throughout the ages, wine not a dog has been regarded as man’s best friend and as stated above, drinking the right casket of vintage wine is something everyone should experience for it inspires the senses.
+The virtues of wine have been extolled by the Bible, ancient philosophers and even doctors of our modern age for its ability to seduce the mind as well as its health benefits.
 Not just any wine deserves the high praise of Hilaire Belloc’s poem, therefore the need to distinguish between vintage wines and the rest has always been an issue which was finally put to rest by different classification such as Napoleon III’s (another wine connoisseur) official classification system in 1855.
-The intricacies of classifying wine, isn’t the issue up for discussion but just a preamble to the list of Top 8 Wines every connoisseur of wine and personal wine cellar should have.
+The intricacies of classifying wine aren’t the issue up for discussion but just a preamble to the list of Top 8 Wines every connoisseur of wine and personal wine cellar should have.

-This list of elite vintage wines takes into account the history, reputation, taste and pricing of each individual brand.
+This list of elite vintage wines takes into account the history, reputation, taste, and pricing of each individual brand.

-Barolo Percristina by Domenico Clerico: Italians poses a broad food and wine culture that makes them the envy of all Europe.
+Italians pose a broad food and wine culture that makes them the envy of all Europe.
 And when it comes to wine, the Barolo Percristina has no rival in Italy.
-This vintage ruby-coloured wine cultured in Western Piedmont from Nebbiolo grapes is one of Italy’s oldest wines (1810- till date) that is classified under the DOCG Classification.
+This vintage ruby-colored wine cultured in Western Piedmont from Nebbiolo grapes is one of Italy’s oldest wines (1810- till date) that is classified under the DOCG Classification.
 The Barolo Percristina is known for its aroma, elegance and supple texture when tasted.
 A bottle of “the king of wines and wine of kings” as it is fondly known, costs approximately $133.

-Kosta Browne-Pinot Noir Sonoma coast: it is widely known that Thomas Jefferson was a lover of fine wine and he did his best to inculcate the building of wineries in Americans by creating vineyards in the White house.
-Kosta Browne Pinot Noir- Sonoma coast 2008 produced in Sonoma county California, USA is definitely a by-product of Jefferson’s work.
-Although a relatively new brand, it has quickly found its way into the heart of wine lovers worldwide and its reviews by leading experts have been earth shattering.
-It offers the taste buds a unique variety of tastes which include; hints of plum, cedar, mushrooms while cherry and blackberries provides the depth.
+it is widely known that Thomas Jefferson was a lover of fine wine and he did his best to inculcate the building of wineries in Americans by creating vineyards in the White house.
+Kosta Browne Pinot Noir- Sonoma coast 2008 produced in Sonoma County California, USA is definitely a by-product of Jefferson’s work.
+Although a relatively new brand, it has quickly found its way into the heart of wine lovers worldwide and its reviews by leading experts have been earth-shattering.
+It offers the taste buds a unique variety of tastes which include; hints of plum, cedar, mushrooms while cherry and blackberries provide the depth.
 A bottle of Kosta Browne Pinot Noir-Sonoma coast costs roughly $60 and each sip is worth every cent.